 WordPress: Where community, communication and commerce thrive

-Between you and me, apart from Google’s spiders loving web content in WordPress sites and users finding them easy to manage, I think that part of the reason WordPress now accounts for almost 18 percent of the world’s websites, is the community and spirit of support offered by developers and geeks like Steinar, Constantin and Sensei.
+Between you and me, apart from Google’s spiders loving web content in WordPress sites and users find them easy to manage, I think that part of the reason WordPress now accounts for almost 18 percent of the world’s websites, is the community and spirit of support offered by developers and geeks like Steinar, Constantin and Sensei.

 Thank you all and thanks for doing your part to help free up all the untapped, helpful, valuable information and stories from passionate small business people around the globe who are using WordPress as their tool of choice for making themselves available and visible to consumers and would-be consumers worldwide!